Dentist Chartered Accountant — Cabinet Hayot Expertise

 Reimbursable dental care is VAT-exempt under article 261-4-1° of the French Tax Code.
 However, certain non-therapeutic aesthetic services (cosmetic whitening, purely cosmetic veneers) may become VAT-able.
 The franchise-en-base applies up to €37,500 of taxable services, to be checked practice by practice.

 Yes.
-Fees rebated to prosthetists are fully deductible as external expenses on the 2035, under "honoraires rétrocédés".
+Prosthetist invoices are fully deductible on the 2035, but as subcontracting or external services, not as fee retrocessions (that line is reserved for colleagues, locums and collaborators).
 They must be supported by a named invoice and paid by bank transfer or cheque.
-Rigorous tracking is essential — prosthetist fees are often the largest variable cost in a dental practice.
+This is often the largest variable cost in a dental practice, so its ratio to turnover deserves monthly tracking.

 Buying the premises through a family SCI separates professional and personal assets, allows the rent to be deducted from BNC profit, and prepares transmission.
 SCI under IR suits long-term ownership; SCI under IS allows the property to be depreciated and a controlled exit capital gain.
 A prior simulation is essential to choose the right vehicle.